SahilTuladhar/ReelFeel/README.md

 ## Descripton 🎬🎭

+- This project compares the accuracies obtained between different neural network models including- Simple Neural Network(SNN),Convolutional Neural Network(CNN) and Re-current Neural Networks(RNN)
+- It also analyzes performance between using TF-IDF vectorizer and Glove-embedding on a SNN.
-Used different stages of Machine Learning pipeline to analyze the Sentiment
+- Used different stages of Machine Learning pipeline to analyze the Sentiment

 #### 1. Data Collection